SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-07-the-impact-of-comedy-on-sales.md

 ### Girls Love Funny Guys:

 About 3 years ago was the first time I stepped on stage, I initially did it to impress my date.
 I was told by many co-workers and friends that girls like funny guys.
 So I figured if I can show this girl I am funny during a comedy show, she would surely fall in love with me.
 Fortunately, much like the audience’s enjoyment, she never showed up.

 At the time it felt like one of the most traumatic experiences in my life.
-It was like watching a one year old  [learning to walk](https://www.youtube.com/watch?v=jIzuy9fcf1k) for the first time, constant attempts at trying to be funny just to wind up falling to the ground.
+It was like watching a one year old learning to walk for the first time, constant attempts at trying to be funny just to wind up falling to the ground.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/jIzuy9fcf1k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The worst part was staring out at the audience’s blank faces, I never felt more demoralized in my life.
 Like the moment you realized Santa isn’t real, after you baked him cookies and sat out all night waiting for him.

 ![funny-kids-letters-santa-18-5a181c159bac6__605.jpg](img/funny-kids-letters-santa-18-5a181c159bac6__605.jpg)

 After recovering from my full blown panic attack, my friend from Rutgers called me.
-His call was to teach me to “...never not believe in yourself”.
+His call was to teach me to “...never not believe in yourself.”
 That with enough drive, conviction and focus you can accomplish anything...literally anything.
-Although he was at risk of failing out of school, this man “... finally ate 6 big greasy [fat sandwiches](https://en.wikipedia.org/wiki/Grease_trucks) in 35 minutes”.
+Although he was at risk of failing out of school, this man “... finally ate 6 big greasy [fat sandwiches](https://en.wikipedia.org/wiki/Grease_trucks) in 35 minutes.”
 35 minutes!
 That’s about 1,500 calories per sandwich, roughly 15 Big Macs.
 He should legally be a vegetable right now, but after “4 years of practicing...” he accomplished one of his dreams.

 His determination was inspiring, not Tiger Woods winning the 2008 US Open or Planet Earth II: Iguana vs Snakes video inspiring.
 But watching your little brother parallel park for the first time after months of failure inspiring.
 Sure he had some dents and scratches, but he did it.
 So with that news, I decided to continue down this journey of comedy, mainly for the girls.

-### Crossing Paths:
+### Lesson #1: Read your audience.

 After months and months of bombing*, I started to notice a slight parallel between the way people behaved to my comedy and the way people reacted to my pitch, utter confusion.